GOTODOCO/.github/profile/README.md

 # GOTODOCO
 ### Content Reimagined
-Designed with intent, created for purpose — your GOTO for exceptional, consistent, simple and considerate DOCO engagement and experiences.
+Designed with _intent_, created for _purpose_ — Your GOTO for exceptional, consistent and considerate DOCO engagement and experiences.

-We are pioneering a new way with simple, intelligent and curated offerings and our user-centric framework, for the ultimate user and audience engagement and experiences.
+We are pioneering a new way with simple approaches, intelligent and curated offerings and our user-centric framework, for the ultimate user and audience engagement and experiences.

 ### Learn more at [GOTODOCO](https://gotodoco.com)
 ### Meet [GOTODOCO SoT](https://github.com/GOTODOCO/SoT.git), our global initiative to improve content with a single source-of-truth approach for popular and commonly used content.